masterasel96/masterasel96/README.md

 - 👋 Hi, I’m @masterasel96
-- 👀 I’m interested in JavaScript development with React, Angular and NodeJS.
+- 👀 I’m interested in JavaScript development with TypeScript and NodeJS.
 - 📫 How to reach me jjtm1996@gmail.com

 <!---